rm-hull/st7735fb/README.md

 - ST7735 SPI bus mode (0, 1, 2, or 3) (FB_ST7735_MAP_SPI_BUS_MODE) [3] (NEW) *3*

 Once compiled, scp the `arch/arm/boot/zImage` over the `/boot/kernel.img` on the Raspberry Pi (make a backup first).
-Next copy the `~/RPi/modules/lib/modules/3.6.11+` directory to `/lib/modules/3.6.11+` on the device (again move the existing directory out of the way first).
+Next copy the `~/RPi/modules/lib/modules/3.8.8+` directory to `/lib/modules/3.8.8+` on the device (again move the existing directory out of the way first).

-On rebooting, enter `sudo depmod` and `sudo modprobe st7735fb_map` at a terminal and you should get a second frame buffer at `/dev/fb1`, and the screen should present a nice gradient pattern.
+On rebooting, you should get a second frame buffer at `/dev/fb1`, and the screen should present a nice gradient pattern.

 Break-out board pin-outs
 ------------------------